Health & Safety

 - Print out or write down your Family Success Liaison’s (FSL) name and phone number.
 If electronic devices fail, then you will have your FSL’s number on hand.

-- If your student is unable to attend their live class sessions due to power outages, internet failure, or the need to evacuate for safety, please contact your FSL to report the situation at your earliest opportunity.
+- If your student is unable to attend their live class sessions due to power outages, internet failure, or the need to evacuate for safety, please contact your Compliance Specialist to report the situation at your earliest opportunity.
 We completely understand that you may be unable to contact us immediately.
 Remember that your and your family’s safety comes first.
+If you are unsure who your Compliance Specialist is, please contact your FSL.

 The Georgia Department of Public Health (GaDPH) is closely monitoring the outbreak of COVID-19 (coronavirus) and regularly coordinating with the Centers for Disease Control and Prevention (CDC).